 Patients and their families also receive counselling to help them overcome the effects of stigma on their mental health and family life.
 The hospital also provides treatment for outpatients through local clinics in three other locations.

 Improving hospital facilities

-We’re working with The Leprosy Mission Nepal on the construction of a new building for Anandaban Hospital that will house an emergency room, operating theatre and maternity ward.
-The building is designed to be earthquake resistant as well as environmentally friendly and will have solar panels and a biogas system for recycling waste to heat water.
+We’ve recently worked with The Leprosy Mission Nepal on the construction of a new building for Anandaban Hospital that houses an emergency room, operating theatre and maternity ward.
+The building is designed to be earthquake resistant as well as environmentally friendly and has solar panels and a biogas system for recycling waste to heat water.

 People affected by leprosy and disability have been supported to lift themselves out of poverty through self-help groups which enable them to save together, microfinance and small business training.
 They have also received empowerment and advocacy training that has helped combat stigma in communities.